KnowledgeBoat Logo

 Question 1

-(a) Draw the pattern of magnetic field lines near a bar magnet placed with it's north pole pointing towards the geographic north.
+(a) Draw the pattern of magnetic field lines near a bar magnet placed with its north pole pointing towards the geographic north.
 Indicate the position of neutral points by marking x.

 (b) State whether the magnetic field lines in part (a) represent a uniform magnetic field or non-uniform magnetic field?